Scared of losing your investments? Find out how your stock holdings are divided in a divorce?

 - Cheryl McGirr

 As an investment, stock represents a percentage share in the ownership of a business.
-When the business does well, the value of the stock will typically increase, and when the company does poorly or under performs, the value of the stock will typically decrease.
+When the business does well, the value of the investment will typically increase, and when the company does poorly or under performs, the value of the stock will typically decrease.

 How are stock options divided in a divorce?

 Employers often give their employees the option to buy company shares, called a stock option.
 There are two basic types of employment-related savings option plans.
 The first is generally available to all employees as an employee benefit.
 The second is usually for executives and includes the stock option as a type of compensation.
 In Texas, investment options acquired during the marriage constitute a contingent interest in property.
 They are community assets, at least in part, even if they are not vested at the time of divorce.

 Valuing shares and stock options can be quite complicated, to ensure treasury options are divided equitably in a divorce, it is important to contact an experienced family law attorney.